mercadona/rele/docs/guides/basics.rst

 .. note:: If you want to publish other types of objects, you may configure the encoder class.

-If you need to pass in additional attributes to the Message object, you can simply add ``kwargs``:
+If you need to pass in additional attributes to the Message object, you can simply add ``kwargs``.
+These must all be strings:

 .. code:: python